Qatar: Economy

 The country has no taxes on non-companies, but authorities have announced plans to levy taxes on junk food and luxury items.
-The taxes would be implemented on goods that harm the human body – for example, fast food, tobacco products, and soft drinks.
-The rollout of these initial taxes is believed to be due to the fall in oil prices and a deficit that the country faced in 2016.
+The taxes would be implemented on goods that harm the human body—for example, fast food, tobacco products, and soft drinks.
+The rollout of these initial taxes is believed to be the result of the fall in oil prices and a deficit that the country faced in 2016.
 Additionally, the country saw job cuts in 2016 from its petroleum companies and other sectors in the government.